Add, remove & assign phone numbers on demand

 For on-the-go teams to share messages, calls, and contacts

 As a small business, you need word-of-mouth to grow.
-The best way to make it happen is through online reviews.
+One of the best ways to make it happen is through online reviews.
 While there are several ways to request customers to leave a review, SMS (Short Messaging Service) remains one of the most effective.

 An SMS is a type of text message.
 It contains no more than 160 characters and no images.
 As well as being one of the oldest ways for mobile devices to communicate with each other, it’s the simplest and most common.
 SMS is compatible with all mobile operating systems.

 When it comes to reaching out to customers, you might be wondering why not send an email?
 Wouldn’t that be the most “tech-friendly” way to reach out to someone?
 How come SMS is more effective when emails can have plenty of text and images?